Skip to content

 By default, a request has a check that requires the change to be approved by the owner of the object being directly affected by the request, or by an Oblique Admin:

-• A request to join or leave a team needs to be approved by a user who is a team owner or an Oblique Admin.
+• A request to join or leave a team group needs to be approved by a user who is a team owner or an Oblique Admin.

-• A request to create a team needs to be approved by a user who is a team owner or an Oblique Admin.
+• A request to create a team group needs to be approved by a user who is a team owner or an Oblique Admin.

 • A request to grant access to a resource needs to be approved by a user who is a resource owner or an Oblique Admin.